Coral: Taxonomy

 The classification of corals has been discussed for millennia, owing to having similarities to both plants and animals.
 Aristotle's pupil Theophrastus described the red coral, korallion, in his book on stones, implying it was a mineral, but he described it as a deep-sea plant in his Enquiries on Plants, where he also mentions large stony plants that reveal bright flowers when under water in the Gulf of Heroes.
 Pliny the Elder stated boldly that several sea creatures including sea nettles and sponges "are neither animals nor plants, but are possessed of a third nature (tertia natura)".
 Petrus Gyllius copied Pliny, introducing the term zoophyta for this third group in his 1535 book On the French and Latin Names of the Fishes of the Marseilles Region; it is popularly but wrongly supposed that Aristotle created the term.
 Gyllius further noted, following Aristotle, how hard it was to define what was a plant and what was an animal.
-The Babylonian Talmud refers to coral among a list of types of trees, and the 11th century French commentator Rashi describes it as "a type of tree (מין עץ) that grows underwater that goes by the (French) name "coral."
+The Babylonian Talmud refers to coral among a list of types of trees, and the 11th-century French commentator Rashi describes it as "a type of tree (מין עץ) that grows underwater that goes by the (French) name 'coral'."

 The Persian polymath Al-Biruni (d.1048) classified sponges and corals as animals, arguing that they respond to touch.
-Nevertheless, people believed corals to be plants until the eighteenth century, when William Herschel used a microscope to establish that coral had the characteristic thin cell membranes of an animal.
+Nevertheless, people believed corals to be plants until the eighteenth century when William Herschel used a microscope to establish that coral had the characteristic thin cell membranes of an animal.

 Presently, corals are classified as species of animals within the sub-classes Hexacorallia and Octocorallia of the class Anthozoa in the phylum Cnidaria.
 Hexacorallia includes the stony corals and these groups have polyps that generally have a 6-fold symmetry.
-Octocorallia includes blue coral and soft corals and species of Octocorallia have polyps with an eightfold symmetry, each polyp having eight tentacles and eight mesenteries.
+Octocorallia includes blue coral and soft corals.
+Species of Octocorallia have polyps with an eightfold symmetry, with each polyp having eight tentacles and eight mesenteries.
 The group of corals is paraphyletic because the sea anemones are also in the sub-class Hexacorallia.